Stabbing of George Harrison: Attack

 Shortly before the attack, Abram visited a local church and asked "where the squire was", referring to Harrison.
 The vicar did not know who he meant initially.

-At around 3:30 am on 30 December, Abram infiltrated Harrison's estate by scaling the walls and bypassing private security.
-Harrison and his wife, Olivia, were woken by the sound of glass breaking.
-Descending to the main hall, they found Abram brandishing a knife 6 to 7 inches long.
+At around 3:30 am on December 30th, 1999, Abram infiltrated Harrison's estate by scaling the walls and bypassing private security.
+Harrison and his wife, Olivia, were awakened by the sound of glass breaking.
+Olivia phoned for help while Harrison descended to the main hall, where he found Abram brandishing a knife 6 to 7 inches long.
 Harrison attempted to disarm Abram, chanting the "Hare Krishna" mantra to distract his assailant.
 Harrison suffered repeated stab wounds to his upper body, one of which punctured a lung.
-The attack ended when Olivia threw a lamp at Abram, incapacitating him until police could arrive and take him into custody.
+Olivia then entered and attacked Abram with a brass poker, drawing him away from Harrison, with an injured Harrison following to help subdue him.
+Olivia then threw a lamp at Abram, whereupon the police arrived and took him into custody.

-Harrison was rushed first to Royal Berkshire Hospital, then transferred to Harefield Hospital due to the extent of his injuries.
+Harrison was taken first to Royal Berkshire Hospital, then transferred to Harefield Hospital due to the extent of his injuries.
 In the hospital, Harrison received painkillers; a surgeon stated that he was "lucky to be alive".
-Harrison had received over 40 stab wounds, and his lung had to be removed.
+Harrison had received over 40 stab wounds, and part of his lung had to be removed.
 One blow narrowly missed the superior vena cava, an injury that would have almost certainly resulted in death.
 A spokesman for the Harrison estate reported his status as "stable but in pain".
 Harrison was released within two weeks and was recuperating at home by the time of Abram's trial.